Redemption Grace Period for .de Domains

 The domain "[placeholder].de" was deleted on DD.MM.YYYY and is currently in a cooling-off phase (Redemption Grace Period – RGP).

-How can a deleted domain which is in the RGP be restored?
+How can a deleted domain re-registered while they are in the RGP?

 The Redemption Grace Period makes it possible for the last domain holder to newly register the domain name through their former registrar.
 Alternatively, the registration may also be processed through another provider.
 To newly register the domain, this other provider must carry out a provider transfer using AuthInfo in the name of the last domain holder.

-The registrar incurs costs for newly registering a domain name which is in the grace period for its last holder.
+The re-registration of a domain name which is in the grace period for its last holder is associated with costs for the provider (registrar) acting on behalf of the holder.
 The domain holder must expect these costs to be passed on to them.

 Are there any exemptions from the RGP provisions?